rtlabs-com/p-net/doc/prepare_raspberrypi.rst

 If you would connect your Raspberry Pi to a WiFi network, follow the guide in https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md

+You might also want to disable the splash screen and to expand the file system, by using the ``raspi-config`` utility.

 .. note:: If you are following the tutorial and are setting up the IO-device,
           you should head back now.
 See :ref:`tutorial`.